EOFY offer

 With clear data, you can:

-• support struggling staff: spot who's taking longer than expected and provide training or reassign them to better-suited work
+• Support struggling staff.
+Spot who's taking longer than expected and provide training or reassign them to better-suited work.

 The sooner you address performance issues, the less impact they'll have on your business.
 This kind of insight becomes essential as you grow.

 Pause your timer when you check social media or make coffee.
 You'll quickly realise how many unproductive context switches happen each day.
+Breaks are fine, but staying aware of what you're tracking helps you get through work faster.

 What to look for in time tracking software